 Ex vivo culture of liver slices ("The liver in a dish") as preclincial tool in NAFLD/NASH research

-Effects of vitamin C deficiency in guinea pigs (depletion/repletion)
+Effects of vitamin C deficiency in vivo (depletion/repletion)

 In vivo pharmacology